|Nutrition Facts (per serving)|

 Take both pieces of toast and add them to the bacon greased cast-iron skillet.
 Let each slice cook for a few minutes on each side until the bread becomes golden and toasted.

-Once they're crispy, slather each side with the aioli (more or less depending on your love for mayo) and on one piece, layer the lettuce, tomato, bacon, and fried egg.
+Once they're crispy, slather each side with the aioli (more or less depending on your love for mayo) and on 1 piece, layer the lettuce, tomato, bacon, and fried egg.
 Gently top the sandwich with the remaining piece of bread so the egg yolk doesn't burst and then serve immediately.